demizer/apc/README.rst

 pbldr first searches the stage directory for any dependencies, if none are found, it finally searches the depends directory.
-If no matching packages are found still, the dependency is deferred to pacman at buildtime.
+If no matching packages are found still, the dependency is deferred to pacman at build time.

 If matching packages are found, pbldr performs a signature check on the dependency to make sure it is a valid package.
 If the signature file is